neperfepx/neper/docs/_sources/doc/fileformat.rst.txt

 where

-- :file:`report` is a report file containing information on the simulation and the content of the simulation directory.
-This file is mainly for internal use.

 - :file:`inputs` is an input file directory containing the tessellation file (:file:`.tess`, if found in the input directory), the mesh file (:file:`.msh`), the FEPX configuration file (:file:`.config`), and all script files (:file:`*.sh`, likely including a job submission file).

 - :file:`results` is the result directory.